Running a business in Sweden

 Are you planning to start a business in Sweden?
 Here you can read about setting up a business and recruiting employees, and how you can conduct sales and trade when you want to start a business in Sweden.

-On this page, you can find useful links to help you when you are planning to set up a business in Sweden, and information for Swedish businesses that are planning to set up operations in or trade with other Nordic countries.
+In this article, we have compiled useful links for businesses that are considering setting up in Sweden, and information for Swedish businesses that are planning to set up operations in or trade with other Nordic countries.

-At Verksamt.se, you can find information on how to set up and run a business, and recruit employees, in the Nordic region.
-You can also find information about selling or trading goods, and hiring staff.
+At Verksamt.se, you can find detailed information on how to set up and run a business, and recruit employees, in Sweden.
+Here, you can also find guidance on sales, trading with goods, and appointment of employees.

 At the European portal, Your Europe, you can read more about the regulations about starting a business in another EU or EEA country.

-The Enterprise Europe Network can help you with questions concerning the EU and the European market.
+The Enterprise Europe Network offers support and guidance on EU issues and the European market.

 Start a business in Sweden